Caso-source/caso-source.github.io/HackTheBox/academy.md

 find / -perm -u=s -type f 2>/dev/null
 ```

-I see that the dash shell has a suid bit and will allow me to execute as root with
+I see that the dash shell has a suid bit and will allow me to execute as root

 ```bash
 dash -p